getslideapp/slate/source/index.html.md

 For the case of a registered card which has not been verified, verification (via 3DSecure) will be required on a per payment basis.
 Cards can also be verified as a once off using the `verify` endpoint, to be used to make future payments without 3DS verification.
 See [Verify Card](#verify-card) for more information.

-A card can have one of three verification statuses as listed below:
+A card can have one of four verification statuses as listed below:

 Status | Description
 --------- | -----------
+`unverified` | Card verification has not been attempted.
-`pending` | The card has not yet been verified.
+`pending` | The card verification process has been initiated, but has not been completed.
 `failed` | The card verification process failed.
 `verified` | The card has been successfully verified.